MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-get-started.md

 If you're unable to see the app governance option in the settings page, it might be due to one or more of the following reasons:

 - App governance isn't yet supported in your region.

-- Your organization is in a government cloud.

 - We're unable to serve you at the moment due to capacity constraints.